 The PSMF shall be located (physically) either at the site where the main Pharmacovigilance activities of the marketing authorization holder are performed or at the site where the QPPV operates.

 PSMF and product registration:

 Only a summary of the MAH pharmacovigilance system is required to be included in the marketing authorization application.
+(PSMF will be requested if needed)

 Changes to PSMF and Variations Applications